-The purpose of the Payload System Design on-campus training is to provide practice-oriented training of new key competencies in areas of Payload systems and how to handle design and interface of the payload components including functional and environmental testing at the payload and integrated system levels, and in the field.
-The student will get hands on skills in system design, integration, interface and autonomous system programming.
+The purpose of the Payload System Design on-campus training is to provide practice-oriented training of new key competencies in areas of Payload systems and how to handle design and interface of the

 The student will design and build the payload including the CAD design, fabricate the prototype, install the instrumentations and sensors required.
 The student also will write a program code for system integration then testing his payload for further improvement.